gemrb/gemrb.github.io/Install.md

 configuration file as needed.
 Usually the game path is set wrong.

-Run the `gemrb` binary, optionally specifying the desired configuration: `gemrb.exe -c torment.cfg` or game path: `gemrb.exe /games/gog/iwd2`.
+Run the `gemrb` binary, optionally specifying the desired configuration: `gemrb.exe -c torment.cfg` or game path: `gemrb /games/gog/iwd2`.

-If you named the configuration file `GemRB.cfg` and put it in the same folder as the binary, that file will be used automatically and you don't need to specify anything — you can **just click on the program**.
+If you named the configuration file `GemRB.cfg` and put it in the same folder as the binary, that file will be used automatically.
+If the GemRB files are put into a game folder, it will try to run that game.
+In both cases you don't need to set or specify any configuratoinn — you can **just click on the program**.

 If you're using a touch screen, read this page for the [gesture information](Touch-input.md).